The Problem of Slow-moving and Excess Inventory

 Sustainability is now seen as a key success factor and differentiator in competitive markets, and leading brands are focusing on building out their own ESG programs to demonstrate the impact of their sustainable practices to potential investors.
 ESG stands for Environmental, Social & Governance Criteria, and is a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
 In addition to developing ESG programs more brands have committed to contributing towards the Sustainable Development Goals originally set by the United Nations in an effort to improve sustainability worldwide.

-As the destruction of unsold inventory receives more public disapproval and becomes more regulated globally, brands must re-evaluate their strategy for managing and moving these goods through sustainable means.
+As the destruction of unsold inventory receives more public disapproval and becomes more regulated globally, brands must re-evaluate their excess inventory strategy for managing and moving these goods through sustainable means.

 The Bullwhip Effect and Lingering Effects from COVID-19

 COVID-19 had a tremendous effect on supply chains worldwide.
 Almost 2 years later, you may still stumble upon empty store shelves.
 This is due to the “The Bullwhip Effect”, which refers to a phenomenon of inventory disruptions that runs all the way through a supply chain caused by variations in forecasting, order batching, and over discounting.
 2020 was a year of both stockouts and excess inventory, and there are still many container shortages, backlogged ports, and a reduced workforce due to the lingering effects of the pandemic.